jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

     make run

+### test success
+If the calculation runs, there is a lot of terminal output.
+At the end there shoud be a success message like:

+    GAMG:  Solving for p, Initial residual = 1.2947568e-08, Final residual = 1.8387204e-09, No Iterations 1
+    time step continuity errors : sum local = 1.1281226e-08, global = 3.6351064e-09, cumulative = -5.0078224e-06
+    smoothSolver:  Solving for omega, Initial residual = 9.7324543e-06, Final residual = 5.9005793e-07, No Iterations 3
+    smoothSolver:  Solving for k, Initial residual = 8.9986853e-05, Final residual = 5.6533897e-06, No Iterations 3
+    ExecutionTime = 3.16 s  ClockTime = 3 s

+    SIMPLE solution converged in 106 iterations

+    End

+    Finalising parallel run

+In the folder `case/processor0/100` or `case/100` you find for the timestep `100` files with the values for pressure (`p`) or velocities (`U`).

+### review
 Review the file `meshCase/Allrun` for a detailed review of the calculation process and read from the [OpenFOAM-documentation] the [OpenFOAM-User-Guide].

 Then you should explore folder structure in `case`.